-- 2. Beneficiary Eligibility Determination.
+9. Beneficiary Eligibility Determination.
 Grantees will establish a process for determining beneficiary/client eligibility.
-See Beneficiary Eligibility Criteria in Section III.G. - 11.
-Client Referral Network.
-Grantees must have relationships with organizations in the community that will refer low-income older adults to ensure that the grantee meets its target number of beneficiaries. - 12.
+See Beneficiary Eligibility Criteria in Section III.G.

+- 10. Client Referral Network.
+Grantees must have relationships with organizations in the community that will refer low-income older adults to ensure that the grantee meets its target number of beneficiaries. - 11.
 Scope of Home Modifications.
 The allowable modifications are defined as low-cost changes to the home environment that are directly related to reducing the risk of falling and improving general safety, accessibility, and functional abilities of the client.
 The resulting home environment is expected to make tasks easier, reduce accidents, and lengthen the amount of time the client can continue to live in their primary residence.
-In addition:

-- a.
+In addition: - a.
 The cost of home modifications per housing unit that is inclusive of labor, contractor services, materials and supplies associated with structural modifications and adaptive equipment, is capped at \$5,000.
 Prior approval is required from HUD before the onset of work for any unit that exceeds the \$5,000 cap.
 If the cost is expected to be above the capped amount, HUD approval is required prior to contracting for the services for that unit.
 This capped amount excludes the salary for the Occupational Therapist (OT), licensed OT Assistant, or Certified Aging-in-Place Specialist. - b.
 Grantees are not required to offer all of the modifications listed in the Table of Home Modifications/Repairs in Appendix B; however, they must publish a list of in-scope and out-of-scope modifications as part of their program documentation marketing as well as in the program policy and procedures.
-Grantees must ensure these policies determining the types of home modifications covered under their program do not result in discrimination against persons with different types of disabilities.